REAL Services volunteers provide nutrition, self-sufficiency, education, and protection for 30,000 people in Northern Indiana each year.

 Handyperson

-Handyperson projects vary depending on the needs of the client and can range from changing a light bulb to fixing a leaky faucet.
+Handyperson projects vary depending on the needs of the people served and can range from changing a light bulb to fixing a leaky faucet.
 After completing a volunteer orientation, Handyperson volunteers will be contacted when a prospective project is available.
 Interested volunteers will be asked to assess their ability to handle any given project, and will only be sent to jobs they feel comfortable doing.
-Clients are responsible for providing needed tools and supplies for every project.
+The person receiving the services are responsible for providing needed tools and supplies for every project.

 Health Education

-REAL Services’ Health and Nutrition Education program offers workshops for older adults to increase exercise and support healthy aging.
+REAL Services’ Health Education programs offer workshops for older adults to increase exercise and support healthy aging.
 As a volunteer, you and a co-leader will facilitate these workshops.
 Volunteer leaders must first become certified by attending two four-hour sessions of training and co-lead one workshop as a trainee.
 Workshops take place once a week for eight weeks for a maximum of 2 hours each time.
 Volunteer leaders must be available at least twice per year to maintain their certification.

-Meals on Wheels (MOW) presents a great volunteer opportunity for anyone with free time during the lunch hour!
-As a volunteer for MOW, you will provide healthy meals to homebound adults by delivering meals directly to their houses in the South Bend/Mishawaka area.
+Meals On Wheels (MOW) presents a great volunteer opportunity for anyone with free time during the lunch hour!
+As a volunteer for MOW, you will provide healthy meals to homebound adults by delivering meals directly to their houses in South Bend, Mishawaka, or Elkhart area.
+Your specific route will be coordinated with your desired schedule.

 Office and Clerical Projects